msyoostat/extreme_dstm/README.md

 # simulation
 ## detection
 ### data
-- wind_speed_subset.RData: This data contains wind speed measurement used in Section 6.2.
+- wind_speed_subset.RData: This contains wind speed measurement used in Section 6.2.
 The original data are from the ERA5 database (Hersbach et al., 2023), ranging from 12 October 15:00 to 14 October 16:00,2023, near Australia.
-- basis_100.RData: This dataset contains the local basis functions used for wind speed dataset.
+- basis_100.RData: This contains the local basis functions used for wind speed dataset.
 ### code
 - windstorm_stable.R: This is the code to fit the "stable" model described in Section 6.2.
 - windstorm_vg.R: This is the code to fit the "variance-gamma" model described in Section 6.2.
+## para_esti
+### data
+- variance_gamma_3_data.RData: This contains data used in Section 6.1.
+This is for the variance-gamma case.
+- stable_data.RData: This contains data used in Section 6.1.
+This is for the stable case.
+### code
+- variance_gamma_para_0_05.R: This is the code to fit the "variance-gamma" model with nuisance parameter 0.05 described in Section 6.1.
+- stable_para_0_5.R: This is the code to fit the "stable" model with nuisance parameter 0.5 described in Section 6.1.

 # Reference